On the front and the back, well, the outside and the inside.

 Look at Obama and the Democrats.

-The uh Obama is running around against Congress and won't follow him, won't do anything.
+Now, Obama is running around against Congress and won't follow him, won't do anything.

 And it's a majority Democrat for most of his term.

-least that's the truth in recent histoire.
+At least that's the truth in recent histoi.

-Had as his guest the former chairman of the Congressional Black Caucasians, man by the name of James Cleburn, ranking member of the House, as well as a member of the CBC.
+Last night on MSNBC, the Reverend Al Sharpton, Resist We Much, had as his guest the former chairman of the Congressional Black Caucasians, man by the name of James Clyburn, a ranking member of the House, as well as a member of the CBC.

-What my problem is is that if you question things done in the name of capitalism, then he calls it being envious.
+What my problem is, is that if you question things done in the name of capitalism, then he calls it being envious.

 He did all that in the name of capitalism.